Print Recipe

 • 1/2 cup red wine (can substitute with white wine or vermouth)

 To start prepare your mise en place.
-First dice the pancetta and then roughly dice the onions, celery, carrots and mushrooms.
-Then emincé the garlic and gather the rest of your ingredients.
+Dice the pancetta and then roughly dice the onions, celery, carrots and mushrooms.
+Emincé the garlic and gather the rest of your ingredients.

-To begin making the sauce drain any excess fat from the pot if there is any.
-Then add the pancetta and cook, stirring often until the pancetta has rendered some of its fat, but is barely crisp.
+To begin making the sauce, drain any excess fat from the pot if there is any.
+Add the pancetta and cook, stirring often, until the pancetta has rendered some of its fat but is barely crisp.
 This will take only about 4 minutes.

-Next add the tomatoes and their juices and bring to a simmer.
+Next, deglaze with the balsamic vinegar and wine (or vermouth).
+Stir to scrape up any browned bits on the bottom of the pot.
+Add the tomatoes and their juices and bring to a boil.
+Reduce to a simmer.
 Return the ribs and any juices back to the pot and nestle them into the sauce (meat side down).

 Step 3: Cooking the Ribs